systemctl start/status/stop/restart wazuh-manager

 Starting and stopping the Wazuh server API

-When you install the Wazuh manager, the Wazuh server API is also installed by default as part of the process.
+The Wazuh server API is automatically installed and runs as part of the Wazuh manager service.
 You can manage or monitor the Wazuh server API by executing the systemctl or service commands with the Wazuh manager service:

 # systemctl start/status/stop/restart wazuh-manager

-Using the Wazuh server API via the Wazuh dashboard
+Using the Wazuh server API console in the Wazuh dashboard

 1. Run the following command to send a user authentication POST request to the Wazuh server API and store the returned JWT in the TOKEN variable.
 Replace <WAZUH_API_USER> and <WAZUH_API_PASSWORD> with your credentials.